Iakopo: 2015 - present

-2015 greeted iakopo with his biggest journey since his move to Japan, a career enlightening trip to Jamaica.
-After spending years in Japan under Universal, iakopo took to Jamaica on a musical exploration.
-As an avid lover and artist of Reggae Music, iakopo immersed himself with in the culture and raw sound present in the island of Jamaica.
+In early 2015, iakopo took a trip to Jamaicaon a musical exploration.
+As a fan and artist of Reggae Music, iakopo engaged himself within the culture and music present in Jamaica.

 Teaming up with Gramps Morgan of Morgan Heritage, iakopo released the single "Supernatural". iakopo remains in Jamaica, partnering with Stylez of Blaze Ent Records alongside some of Jamaica's top producers, and working on his album The Introduction.

 iakopo teamed up with Rvssian, the famous Jamaican dancehall producer, and created a hit song titled Touch Down featuring Shaggy. the song entered the U.S. Billboard dance charts top 100 debut at 41 and was the fastest bullet to #31 on the U.S. Billboard Dance Charts.